waffle-gl/waffle/README.txt

 -Dwaffle_has_x11_egl=1 to the cmake arguments.
 Likewise for Wayland, add -Dwaffle_has_wayland=1; and for GBM, add -Dwaffle_has_gbm=1.

 To build the manpages, add -Dwaffle_build_manpages=1.
+To build the html documentation, add -Dwaffle_build_htmldocs=1.

 To install into a custom location, autoconf-esque variables such as CMAKE_INSTALL_LIBDIR are supported.
 See